boons1215/ansible_ven/README.md

 ```

 # 3. ven-pairing
-This will install based on the OS version, it will not process if one of the required packaes are missing.
+This will install based on the OS version, it will not process if one of the required packages are missing.
 ```
 ansible-playbook ven-pairing.yml -i inventory.txt -u ec2-user --private-key apaclabkey.pem
 ```

-If you see something packages missing, run "ven-dependency-install" for install the missing package.
+If there is a package missing, run "ven-dependency-install" for installing the missing one.

-Also, it keeps the paring.script in templates.